kurokida/PsychWebTool/docs/howtouse.md

 <html lang="ja">
 ```

-## Step 2: Present a message
+# Step 2: Present a message

-Add the next line immediately after the comment * Please write your original code from here *.
+Add the next line immediately after the comment **"Please write your original code from here"**.

 ```
-// Please write your original code from here drawText(ctx, 'Please press a space key.', centerX, centerY, stimColor);
+// Please write your original code from here drawText(ctx, 'Please press the space key.', centerX, centerY, stimColor);
 ```

 Please open the file using a modern web browser, and you will see the message.
 Google Chrome or Firefox is recommended.

 # Step 3: Receive a response

-Add the next line immediately after the * drawText * function.
+Add the next line immediately after the *drawText* function.

 ```
 await pressKey([" "]);
 ```

-await is a very important keyword in PsychWebTool, please do not forget it.
+**_await_** is a very important keyword in PsychWebTool, please do not forget it.
 The space between double quotation is also important. pressKey([" "]) means waitng for the space key.
-If you are waiting for the "s" key, you can write as follows.
+If you are waiting for the "s" key, you should write as follows.

 ```
 await pressKey(["s"]);